Unless otherwise noted, all content and photos are © 2010-2021 Monumental Thoughts.

 Category Archives: Washington life

-There’s no shortage of bakeries in Georgetown and no shortage of opinions on which is the best.
+Reprinted 2018 There’s no shortage of bakeries in Georgetown and no shortage of opinions on which is the best.
 The long lines outside Georgetown Cupcakes following its TV show a few years ago leads to many tourists stopping by.
-Their cupcakes are … Continue reading
+Their … Continue reading

 People ask all the time about hidden, off-the-beaten path photos.
 The funny part is there are so many along the National Mall.
 The best one is the back of the Lincoln Memorial.
 The Lincoln Memorial is the most visited landmark … Continue reading